Australian sea lion: Illegal shooting

 Illegal shootings have been reported in both South Australia and Western Australia.
 Dead animals with gunshot wounds have been found at Cheynes Beach, Albany, near Port Wakefield in South Australia and at other locations.
 Some killings have led citizens to start petitions demanding thorough investigation.
-The shooting of a male Australian sea lion which had hauled out at Port Macdonnell in 2013 by government employees without a prior veterinary assessment was criticised by animal rescue workers and the general public.
+The shooting of a male Australian sea lion, which had hauled out at Port Macdonnell in 2013 by government employees without a prior veterinary assessment, was criticised by animal-rescue workers and the general public.
 In March 2021, a male Australian sea lion was shot and killed with a longbow at Bales Beach, Kangaroo Island.

 Shark fishery

-Australian sealions are caught as bycatch by the Southern and Eastern Scalefish and Shark Fishery.
-Following the closure of the Commonwealth gillnet fishery in southern Spencer Gulf in 2001, pup production increased at Dangerous Reef (within Spencer Gulf) and that population began to recover.
+Australian sea lions are caught as bycatch by the southern and eastern scalefish and shark fishery.
+Following the closure of the commonwealth gillnet fishery in southern Spencer Gulf in 2001, pup production increased at Dangerous Reef (within Spencer Gulf) and that population began to recover.

 Researchers estimated that while the fishery was operating, 374 Australian sea lions were killed by the fishery each breeding cycle.
-While most sealion bycatch occurred close to breeding colonies, some occurred as far as 130 kilometres away.
+While most sea lion bycatch occurred close to breeding colonies, some occurred as far as 130 km away.
 In 2011, Humane Society International lobbied for the trigger figure for the closure of the fishery of 104 Australian sea lion deaths to be lowered.

-Some Australian sealions have drowned after becoming entangled or trapped in Southern rock lobster pots and gear.
-Commercial fishers have also illegally shot and killed Australian sealions which they believed were competing with their fishery.
+Some Australian sea lions have drowned after becoming entangled or trapped in southern rock lobster pots and gear.
+Commercial fishers have also illegally shot and killed Australian sea lions, which they believed were competing with their fishery.

 Long lactation period

 The transition for young mammals from dependence on milk to independent foraging can lead to increased risk of natural mortality.
-The Australian sea lion demonstrates one of the longest lactation periods in pinnipeds and pups begin diving before they are weaned.
-Australian sea lion adults work hard to forage at the seabed, demonstrating high field metabolic rates, and spending 58% of time at sea diving and 35% of time at sea on or near the bottom.
+The Australian sea lion demonstrates one of the longest lactation periods in pinnipeds, and pups begin diving before they are weaned.
+Adults work hard to forage at the seabed, demonstrating high field metabolic rates, and spending 58% of time at sea diving and 35% of time at sea on or near the bottom.
 Juveniles spend 67% of time at sea diving and 44% of time at sea on or near the bottom.
-Although many air-breathing vertebrates dive well within their estimated limit of oxygen stores, Australian sea lion adults and juveniles appear to operate close to their physiological maximum.
+Although many air-breathing vertebrates dive well within their estimated limit of oxygen stores, Australian sea lion adults and juveniles appear to operate close to their physiological maxima.
 The prolonged dependency period could provide extensive opportunities for foraging lessons, while the extreme diving behaviour required in the Australian sea lions' environment might necessitate it.
-Alternatively, it has hypothesised that female harbour seals accompanying pups demonstrate reduced foraging efficiency, and hence, the metabolic demands of foraging for Australian sea may preclude lactating females from performing suboptimal dives with their young.
-This becomes a preventative measure to maintain a population and avoid a complete extinction.
-However, as a result of small population size, small breeding colony size, low reproductive rate, exposure to human activities, and evidence of population declines in some areas, Australian sea lions have recently been listed as threatened and vulnerable.
+Alternatively, female harbour seals accompanying pups might demonstrate reduced foraging efficiency, hence the metabolic demands of foraging for Australian sea may preclude lactating females from performing suboptimal dives with their young.
+This becomes a preventive measure to maintain a population and avoid a complete extinction.
+As a result of small population size, though, small breeding colony size, low reproductive rate, exposure to human activities, and evidence of population declines in some areas, Australian sea lions have recently been listed as threatened and vulnerable.